 University of Chicago

-For the past decade, the federal government and an increasing number of states and school districts across the US have begun to focus on the social, learning, and working conditions experienced by students, families, and teachers.
-These conditions are often referred to as school climate.
-Despite this trend, causal research on how stakeholders value this dimension school quality is limited.
-In this paper, I provide causal evidence of how publicizing school climate information is capitalized into the housing market and how it affects sorting of homebuyers from different socioeconomic backgrounds.
-Using a plausibly exogenous shock of school climate information that took place in the Chicago Public Schools district.
-Using parcel-level real estate transactions data in event studies and a difference-in-differences framework, I find that providing this information publicly leads to an overall house price increase of 2% for a one-level-higher school climate rating.
+For the past decade, the federal government and an increasing number of states and school districts across the US have begun to invest and focus on the social, learning, and working conditions (school climate) experienced by students, families, and teachers.
+Despite this trend, causal research on whether and how much various stakeholders value school climate is limited.
+In this paper, I investigate how publicizing school climate information is capitalized into the housing market and how it affects the sorting of homebuyers from different socioeconomic backgrounds.
+Using a plausibly exogenous shock of school climate information in Chicago, I employ event studies and a difference-in-differences framework.
+I find that providing this information publicly leads to an overall house price increase of 2% for a one-level-higher school climate rating.
 Additionally, I find a 2% increase in the average income of new homebuyers moving into neighborhoods assigned to a one-level-higher school climate rating.
 These effects are almost entirely driven by transactions in attendance zones with better-climate schools.
 These initial effects dissipate over time, as information becomes less salient.
 The effects are consistent across different types of schools and neighborhoods.
 I explore various potential mechanisms for these effects.
 I find evidence that homebuyers value this dimension of school quality that has been understudied in the revealed preferences literature.